mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 to append a literal newline once and return to edition, or press \<_CTRL-V_> _+_ \<_CTRL-J_>.

-Bash brackedted paste is enabled, meaning multiline input may be pasted or typed, even without setting `options -uU` (_v25.2+_).
+Bash bracketed paste is enabled, meaning multiline input may be pasted or typed, even without setting `options -uU` (_v25.2+_).

 Language model **SKILLS** can activated, with specific prompts,